abhardwaj119/portfolio-showcase/README.md

 ### `ccwd`

-A simple command-line utility that retrieves the **current working directory** and copies it directly to the clipboard.
+A command-line utility that gets the **current working directory** and copies it directly to the clipboard.

 **Concepts used:**